Joachim of Fiore: Biography

+"Joachim in his study”, woodcut from a 1516 edition.

 His famous Trinitarian "IEUE" interlaced-circles diagram was influenced by the different 3-circles Tetragrammaton-Trinity diagram of Petrus Alphonsi, and in turn led to the use of the Borromean rings as a symbol of the Christian Trinity (and possibly also influenced the development of the Shield of the Trinity diagram).

 Theory of the three ages

 The mystical basis of his teaching is his doctrine of the "eternal gospel", founded on an interpretation of Revelation 14:6 (Rev 14:6, "Then I saw another angel flying in midheaven, with an eternal gospel to proclaim to those who live on the earth—to every nation and tribe and language and people."
 NRSV translation.).

 His theories can be considered millenarian; he believed that history, by analogy with the Trinity, was divided into three fundamental epochs: